pbinkley/microcopying_1940/index.markdown

 that such a library renders.
 When a book is loaned to a person it contains many things of interest to others; I am speaking now of periodicals in which original scientific research is published.
-Each periodical is made up of a heterogeneous number of papers, but when one man is using that book it is no longer available to the other one, and the reproach that Bibliofilm Service has at the present time is the <span style="page" id="page252">[p.252]</span> slowness of the service we render because when a group of orders are received, we can fill only 80 per cent of them.
+Each periodical is made up of a heterogeneous number of papers, but when one man is using that book it is no longer available to the other one, and the reproach that Bibliofilm Service has at the present time is the <span class="page" id="page252">[p.252]</span> slowness of the service we render because when a group of orders are received, we can fill only 80 per cent of them.
 There are 20 per cent of the books that are out on loan.</p>